jjnether/obsidian_backup/jnetherton/DA/Active Orders/109623 - Prime (Elk Grove Village).md

 ![[Pasted image 20250217134409.png]]
 - Determine tie way with local bit
 - Also trip open a source way if it sees its source voltage drop for a time

+PROGRAM UPDATE:

+- No automatic operations at all
+- There is communication
+	- in comm loss, each switch assumes the other has both tie and source way closed
+- Manual bypass option so they can manually operate in a comm loss situation or otherwise
+- There needs to be at least two open points for any close operation

+- Change the wording for local bit selector - a bit confusing
+- Paralleling latch - it allows paralleling - allowed on both or neither
+	- deasserts if there's a comm loss - paralleling is blocked